edu-sharing/moodle-tiny_edusharing/README.md

 edu-sharing repository and choose or upload a file of his choice.
 Having done so, they can choose from some display options, such as size and version, and add the content to the editor body.

+Furthermore, the user can edit properties of their inserted objects such as caption, width and height.

 ## Dependencies ##

 The edu-sharing tiny editor plugin depends on the edu-sharing activity plugin.